Bibbidi-Babbidi-Boo/ASL-Text-Converter/README.md

 A video showing the model working in a complex background:
 [Video for ASL Finger spelling in a complex background](https://drive.google.com/open?id=1gHykSgf7ESIyXpDeAKlczY0QtzOsvlLH "Click to play")

-The dataset used for the training is available here.
+The dataset used for the training, and the weights for the model are available here is available here.
 The data is not owned by me, but found online. https://drive.google.com/open?id=1SpY6TJGOjZw3_WH_4zeaoHmjBL5HMsul

 Future Work: